Admiral-Piett/goaws/README.md

 You are always welcome to [tweet me](https://twitter.com/gocodecloud) or [buy me a coffee](https://www.paypal.me/p4tin)

 Written in Go this is a clone of the AWS SQS/SNS systems.
-This system is designed to emulate SQS ans SNS in a local environment so developers can test their interfaces without having to connect the the AWS Cloud and possibly incurring the expense, or even worse actually write to production topics/queues by mistake.
+This system is designed to emulate SQS and SNS in a local environment so developers can test their interfaces without having to connect the AWS Cloud and possibly incurring the expense, or even worse actually write to production topics/queues by mistake.
 If you see any problems or would like to see a new feature, please open an issue here in github.
 As well, I will logon to Gitter so we can discuss your deployment issues or the weather.

 ## SNS/SQS Api status: